 Absolute Magnitude Formula

-The following two example problems outline the steps and information needed to calculate the Absolute Magnitude.
+The following example problem outlines the steps and information needed to calculate the Absolute Magnitude.

 Variables: